kamwro/kamwro/README.md

 - 👋 Hi, I’m @kamwro
-- 👀 I’m interested in programming, especially in Python and C++, but also digging in the Web Devs and other CS subjects
+- 👀 I’m interested in programming, especially backend.
+I've worked with FastAPI and NestJS
 - 🌱 Would love to get some working experience

 My personal goal is to make a lot of decent projects.